Mayors Challenge Frequently Asked Questions

 What resources are available to help me and my city reach the goal of the Mayors Challenge?

-To date, 45 communities and 3 states have reached the goal of the Mayors Challenge.
+To date, 62 communities across 32 states have reached the goal of the Mayors Challenge.
 These communities have achieved this milestone using the resources available.
 For the first time since the emergence of modern homelessness, the necessary resources are available to communities to end homelessness among our veterans.

 The challenge is to have the available resources effectively coordinated and efficiently administered using known best practices.
 To help communities improve their coordination and learn from one another, federal partners have supported local stakeholders through a series of technical assistance efforts.
 The lessons learned as part of these efforts are important resources for participants of the Mayors Challenge to bring to their community.

 Beginning in 2014, the VA's 25 Cities effort worked with key stakeholders in 25 cities across the country that had the highest concentrations of veteran homelessness.
 Concluding in 2016, veteran homelessness in these communities declined by 47 percent, while veteran homelessness in non-participating communities declined by 27 percent.
 Learn some of the lessons from each of these communities.